 Frequently Asked Questions

 This material is licensed for creative reuse by emerging filmmakers on course-related projects in schools, further and higher education institutions and training schemes in the UK and Ireland.
-It is licensed free of charge until 2030 on a non-commercial basis.
+It is licensed free of charge until 2030 on a non-commercial basis. cription text goes here

 Extracts of up to two minutes from each film may be used in student productions.

-5. Students film a creative response to the archive film and integrate clips of it into their production, including the suggested credit line in the end credits.
+Students may then film creative responses to the archive film(s) they are working with and edit clips from the archive films into their productions.
+Please remember to include the suggested credit line for each archive film in your end credits.

 No. Under the terms of the license, this archive material is licensed solely for use on your course and screening at film festivals.

 The contributing archives have provided access to material from their collections to be used non-commercially and in personal course-related educational projects.
-The contributing archives have no specific objections to students submitting films at one-off, public events such as screenings or film festivals which operate on a non-profit basis.
+They have no specific objections to students submitting films at one-off, public events such as screenings or film festivals which operate on a non-profit basis.
 This may include events with an academic or non-commercial purpose which charge a modest entry fee to recover costs but not generate profit.
 It does not include festivals or events with a commercial purpose.

 Examples of non-profit film festivals run by charities include the BFI London Film Festival, Encounters Film Festival, Edinburgh Film Festival, Sheffield Doc/Fest, Foyle Film Festival, Leeds Film Festival, Cork Film Festival, Belfast Film Festival and Sundance Film Festival.